Frequently Asked Questions

 My matter is urgent and I need to talk to someone right away.

-How does the wait-list work?
+How does your service model work?

 Children are welcome at Rise.
 We have a relaxing ‘living room’-style space with stuffies, toys and books where your older children may wait for you, and you are welcome to have your infant or toddler in the room with you while you speak to your legal advisor.